2008 California Proposition 2: Failed attempts

 In addition, there have been other attempts to pass similar legislation, which were unsuccessful.

-The Humane Society and other animal protection advocates have been working with the California legislature over the last twenty years to achieve the passage of laws to prohibit cruel treatment of farm animals.
+The Humane Society and other animal protection advocates have been working with the California legislature over the last twenty years to achieve the passage of laws to prohibit the cruel treatment of farm animals.
 They say that the bills for animal protection that they supported have been repeatedly killed in committees where agribusiness has great power.